maxcountryman/flask-login/docs/index.rst

       This is similar to login_view, except it is used when working with blueprints.
 It is a dictionary that can store multiple views to redirect to for different blueprints.
-The redirects are listed in the form of key as the blueprint's name and value as the redirect route.
+The redirects are listed in the form of key as the blueprint's name and value as the redirect to route.

    .. attribute:: login_message